Use the FREE Retirement Mortgage Calculator

 These are variable mortgages, with a limit or ‘cap’ on how high the rate can rise.
 Often, the rate is higher than a tracker mortgage – so you might end up paying extra for that peace of mind.

-These allow you to overpay and underpay and even take a payment holiday (skip a few monthly payments) if required.
+These allow you to overpay and underpay and even take a payment holiday (miss a few monthly payments) if required.

 With a Natwest mortgage, you need to use the money to raise funds to buy real estate, or alternatively if you’re an existing property owner you can raise funds for any purpose, while putting a lien on the property being mortgaged.

-Note that mortgage plans are not right for everyone and it is important that you fully consider your options and receive independent financial advice before making a decision.
-It is also important that, if you do decide to use a Natwest Mortgage product, you choose one that meets your needs.
+Note that mortgage plans are not right for everyone and it’s important that you fully consider your options and receive fair financial advice before making a decision.
+It’s also important that, if you do decide to use a Natwest Mortgage product, you choose one that meets your needs.